Balkrishnashah/BalkrishnaShah/README.md

 - 🌍 Mumbai, India

 ### 🎯 Open to Opportunities
-Looking for Data Engineering roles focused on Python, cloud technologies, and modern data infrastructure.
+Looking for Data Engineering roles focused on Python, AWS and modern data infrastructure fields like Martech, BFSI domain.
 ```

 ```